zoolanders/documentation/src/essentials-for-yootheme-pro/addons/forms/form-area.md

 # Form Area

-When a Section, Column or Sublayout is defined as a Form Area, it is enclosed with a standard `<form\>` HTML element without losing any builder capabilities.
-A Form Area limits the scope of the form configuration and fields structure, enabling the placement of multiple forms in the same page.
+A form area is a layout _section_, _column_ or _sublayout_ defined as such in the _Advanced Tab_ settings.
+It configuration and fields structure is scoped, making possible the placement of multiple forms in the same layout.

 ![Form Area Shortcut](./assets/formarea-config-shortcut.webp)

-A `paper-plane`  icon will appear in the builder's main panel to both state that the node is a Form Area as well as to allow directly opening its configuration panel when clicked.
+For every form area a `paper-plane`  icon will appear in the builder's main panel to both state that the node is a form area as well as to allow directly opening its configuration panel when clicked.

 ## After Submit Actions

 After Submit Actions, or simply actions, are multi-instance functions that will run sequentially, after a form has been successfully submitted, as long as the chain is not disrupted by an error.
 These are crucial for the form workflow, as submission data is not processed or logged unless there is an action set for the task.

-Actions are set in the Form Area [configuration](#form-area-configuration) and tipically involves sending an email or saving the submission data to the database.
+Actions are set in the form area [configuration](#form-area-configuration) and tipically involves sending an email or saving the submission data to the database.
 For a full overview of available actions and their capabilities, consult the [actions](./actions) section.

 ![After Submit Actions](./assets/actions/actions.webp)